lachlanmcdonald/mg-shader-wiki/Random.md

-> **random** replaces voxels which match your selected colors, at random, with a chosen color.
+> **random** replaces voxels which match the selected colors, at random, with a chosen color.

 <!-- TOC -->
 - [Arguments](#arguments)